Modular invariants of a vector and a covector for some elementary abelian $p$-groups: Introduction

 \section{Introduction}

 {1.\arabic{equation}} {1.\arabic{theorem}}

 Let $k$ be a field of any characteristic $p$, $G$ be a finite group, and $W$ be a finite-dimensional faithful representation of $G$ over $k$.
 Let $W^*$ denote the dual space of $W$.
-The action of $G$ on $W^*$ can be extended algebraically to an action of $G$ on the symmetric algebra $k[W]$ on $W^*$ defined by $(g\cdot f)(w):=f(g^{-1}\cdot w)$ for all $g\in G,f\in k[W]$, and $w\in W$.
-The subalgebra $k[W]^G$ of $k[W]$ consisting of all $G$-invariant elements, called the \textbf{invariant ring} of $G$ on $W$, is the main object of study in algebraic invariant theory.
-We say that $k[W]^G$ is \textbf{modular} if $p>0$ divides the order of $G$, otherwise \textbf{non-modular}.
+The action of $G$ on $W^*$ can be extended algebraically to an action of $G$ on the symmetric algebra $k[W]:=S(W^*)$ on $W^*$ defined by $(g\cdot f)(w):=f(g^{-1}\cdot w)$ for all $g\in G,f\in k[W]$, and $w\in W$.
+The subalgebra $k[W]^G$ of $k[W]$ consisting of all $G$-invariant elements, called the \textit{invariant ring} of $G$ on $W$, is the main object of study in algebraic invariant theory.
+We say that $k[W]^G$ is \textit{modular} if $p>0$ divides the order of $G$, otherwise \textit{non-modular}.
 Compared with the non-modular case, modular invariant rings usually have more complicated structures.
 See \cite{CW11} and \cite{DK15} for general references to the invariant theory of finite groups.

 Computing modular invariants of $p$-groups occupies a central position in modular invariant theory of finite groups.
 Lots of works have been done for the cyclic group of order $p$ with its indecomposable representations; see, for example, \cite{CSW10, Weh13}, and references therein.
 It is well-known that the difficulty of computing modular invariants of $p$-groups relies on the order of the group $G$ and the structure of the representation $W$.
 However, for some special types of representations, modular invariants of finite $p$-groups with high powers could be computable.
-In 2011, Bonnaf\'e and Kemper \cite{BK11} computed the first modular invariant ring of \textbf{a vector and a covector}:
+In 2011, Bonnaf\'e and Kemper \cite{BK11} explicitly computed the modular invariant ring of \textit{a vector and a covector}:

-where $U_n(\F_q)$ denotes the group of all upper triangular matrices along with diagonals 1 and $V$ denotes the standard representation of $U_n(\F_q)$.
-Recently, a few works on modular invariant rings of vectors and covectors for finite classical groups have been appeared; see \cite{CW17, CW19, CT19}, and \cite{Che21}.
+where $U_n(\F_q)$ denotes the group of all upper triangular matrices with diagonal entries all 1 and $V$ denotes the standard representation of $U_n(\F_q)$.
+Recently, a few works on modular invariant rings of vectors and covectors for finite classical groups have been appeared; see \cite{Che14, CW17, CW19, CT19}, and \cite{Che21}.